 Cast and crew

-Season two will feature a whole new cast to go with its new story.
+Season two features a whole new cast to go with its new story.
 Leading the way is Lizzy Caplan, who'll play Annie Wilkes, the psychopathic nurse played to Oscar-winning effect by Kathy Bates in the movie Misery.

-She'll arrive in Castle Rock in the midst of "a feud between warring clans" which looks to centre on the Merrill crime family - led here by the ailing, cancer-stricken Reginald 'Pop' Merrill.
-He'll be played by none other than Tim Robbins - itself a referential bit of casting, since his most famous role remains Andy Dufresne in the landmark King adaptation The Shawshank Redemption.
+She arrives in Castle Rock in the midst of "a feud between warring clans" which looks to centre on the Merrill crime family - led here by the ailing, cancer-stricken Reginald 'Pop' Merrill.
+He's played by none other than Tim Robbins - itself a referential bit of casting, since his most famous role remains Andy Dufresne in the landmark King adaptation The Shawshank Redemption.

 “The basic idea is that it is an anthology in the sense that we're going to tell a new story that gives you a different lens into Castle Rock and into Stephen King each season," explained showrunner Dustin Thomason.